karlkfi/kpt-config-sync/docs/test.md

 make release-user PROJECT_NAME=stolos-dev
 ```

-This pushes your repo's version of the nomos-operator to a user-private location
+This pushes your repo's version of the config-management-operator to a user-private location
 in GCR.

 Then, return to the main nomos repo and run tests with the `-user` target: